 Margaret has six patients in her care and tells me proudly she visits each one twice a week.
 She explained to me that, HIV+ herself, she feels a strong heart connection with these people; "We are together, we care for each other and that keeps us going" She described to me how she got involved.
 Recently diagnosed HIV+ herself and in the initial stages of denial, anger and depression, a friend told her about seminars being run in Chilanga about HIV, Aids and the opportunistic TB which often is also involved.
 She attended these seminars, run by CHAZ (Churches Health Association of Zambia) and by learning about the 'enemy' was able to turn around her feelings of loss and despair and begin a positive way of life where she could reach out to others and be herself supported by a community of people like her, each area led by a 'Zone Leader' who is a good friend and mentor- Geoffrey in her case.

-Margaret showed me the wooden stall by the rod where she sets out tomatoes, sweet potatoes and bunches of spinach, her own little
+Margaret showed me the wooden stall by the road where she sets out tomatoes, sweet potatoes and bunches of spinach, her own little retail space.

 Geoffrey escorted me back to the clinic where I caught a minibus bus home (enough exercise!)
 I found I had been very affected by the afternoon; as well as the enjoyable meeting and chat, I saw this as a snapshot of a sustainable model of HIV care in Zambia.
 Indeed, the crucial drugs are supplied to CHAZ by USAID and other international Aid Agencies but the rest is real good neighbours caring for each other.